Advertiser Disclosure

 Beyond paying your credit card bills early or on time each month and keeping your utilization low, here are some ways to use a credit card to build credit:

-• If you can’t get approved for an unsecured product, apply for a secured credit card, and keep the balance at zero.
+• If you can’t get approved for an unsecured product, apply for a secured credit card and keep the balance at zero.
 This will guarantee a good credit utilization ratio.
 If you use the secured card and pay it off each time you use it, you will also build a good payment history.
+Some secured credit cards have annual fees, but you can find plenty of cards that do not charge this additional fee.

-Consider a Credit Builder Loan to Build Credit
+Consider a Secured Credit Builder Card to Build Credit

 Advertisement Disclosure